-Yale University Library was among the first in America to collect Slavic materials systematically.
+Yale University Library was among the first in the United States to collect Slavic materials systematically.
 Joel Sumner Smith, its Associate Librarian in the late 19th century, was one of the very few in his profession who read Russian.
-The books and serials he acquired today form the core of one of the major holdings in the West.
-With over 150,000 volumes concerning Central and Southeast Europe, as well as some 600,000 volumes relating to Russia and the states of the former Soviet Union, Yale has one of the five largest collections in the United States.
-The Slavic Collection acquires about 13,000 titles in the vernacular languages annually; English-language titles are usually acquired separately by the library for the general collection.
-Listed below are some of the resources available at Yale.
+The books and serials he acquired today form the core of one of the major holdings in the west.
+These volumes have been digitized and are available to the public.
+Materials from Russia and East European are found throughout the Yale University Library but are concentrated in Sterling Memorial Library.
+Print collection are supplemented by extensive digital holdings.

 Types of Materials

 Monographs, serials, manuscripts, government documents, posters, photographs.
-All monographs, serials and manuscripts are listed in the library catalog, Orbis.
+All materials are listed in the library catalog, Orbis.

 Materials date from 15th century to the present.

 - Emigre literature